 logLevel = "ERROR"

-For a full list of input parameters please refer to the help page.
+)For a full list of input parameters please refer to the help page.

 Output can be returned either as a list of wide format data.frames (default) or as a single long format data.frame (Tab.
 3).
-In both cases raw p-values (Ps), multiple testing corrected p-values (Qs), corresponding effect size (Ds), and confounding status (status) are reported for each possible combination of a feature and a meta-variable.
+In both cases raw p-values (Ps), multiple testing corrected p-values (Qs), corresponding effect sizes (Ds), and confounding status (status) are reported for each possible combination of a feature and a meta-variable.

 While Ps, Qs, and Ds are always solely based on the naive association